ddev/ddev/docs/content/users/usage/faq.md

 * On macOS you likely installed via Homebrew; run `brew update && brew upgrade ddev`.
 <!-- markdownlint-disable-next-line -->
-* On Linux + WSL2 using Debian/Ubuntu’s `apt install` technique, run `sudo apt update && sudo apt upgrade ddev` like any other package on your system.
+* On Linux + WSL2 using Debian/Ubuntu’s `apt-get install` technique, run `sudo apt-get update && sudo apt-get upgrade ddev` like any other package on your system.
 <!-- markdownlint-disable-next-line -->
 * On Linux + WSL2 with a Homebrew install, run `brew update && brew upgrade ddev`.
 * On macOS or Linux (including WSL2) if you installed using the [install_ddev.sh script](https://github.com/ddev/ddev/blob/master/scripts/install_ddev.sh), run it again: